-The Australian War Widows (Queensland) was established in 1947, and was renamed to Australian War Widows (Queensland) (AWWQ) in 2016.
-It is a Not for Profit (NFP) public benevolent institution with deductible gift recipient status.Aims of the Australian War Widows
+The War Widows Guild of Australia (Qld) Inc. was established in 1947, and was renamed to Australian War Widows (Queensland) (AWWQ) in 2016.
+It is a Not for Profit (NFP) public benevolent institution with deductible gift recipient status.Aims of the Australian War Widows (Queensland)

 Members needs are our priority.
 Active participation is encouraged, through vitality to enjoy life.
 War widows are from all walks of life with a common bond.

 Membership is open to the Department of Veterans' Affairs (DVA) designated war widows which means that the death of their husband or partner has been accepted as due to war causes. (see Membership Application)